 Welcome to Borden County

 Borden County was named for Gail Borden, a distinguished Texas patriot, surveyor and inventor of the process for condensed milk.
 It was created from Bexar County in 1876, but was not organized until 1891.
-The county seat is Gail, which boasts a Courthouse, Borden County School, Post Office, Coyote Country Store, Trading Post, and the Texas Department of Transportation.
+The county seat is Gail, which boasts a Courthouse, Borden County School, Post Office, Coyote Country Store and Cafe, The Blue Paw Store and Cafe, and the Texas Department of Transportation.

 Borden County is divided among the Permian Basin, South Plains and Rolling Plains of Texas.
 The caprock escarpment also divides the county creating two counties in one because the geography and lifestyles differ from those who live on the caprock and those that live in the low land.
 The county is 900 square miles of prairie grass and mesquite trees, as well as portions of farm land in all four corners of the county.